NEXTPOINT – EDA DASHBOARD

 Key Features Designed

-• Interactive dashboard with real-time charts and tables for custodians, file types, date ranges, and keyword hotspots.
+• Interactive dashboard with charts and tables for custodians, file types, date ranges, and keyword hotspots.

 • Search-driven exploration tools, including modular filters and query builders for narrowing large datasets.

-• Machine learning integrations to surface extracted text, language classification, and media detection insights.
+• Machine learning integrations to surface extracted text, language classification, media detection, and other analytical insights.

 • Slice creation workflows for selecting, saving, and exporting custom data subsets for review.